 Series Bond proceeds shall solely be used to finance acquisition of Program Securities backed by Program Loans and to pay costs of issuance.
 Proceeds will be held in a subaccount of MHFA's Acquisition Account prior to allocation to eligible activities.
 The Accounting Department oversees the disbursement of proceeds from the subaccount.
-It is expected that all of the Series Bond proceeds will be expended immediately upon closing.
+It is expected that proceeds of the Series Bonds will be expended on or before November 1, 2022.